bredelings/BAli-Phy/doc/man/extract-ancestors.md

 # NAME

-**extract-ancestors** - Construct alignments with internal sequences for labeled nodes in query tree.
+**extract-ancestors** - Extract and name ancestral sequences according to node- and branch- queries.

 # SYNOPSIS